-For two years, Becky was the managing editor, and then technology director, of the award-winning global politics magazine openDemocracy.net.
-During her time with openDemocracy she helped establish the China environment website chinadialogue.net – the world’s first truly bilingual blog – along with editor Isabel Hilton.
+For two years, Becky was the managing editor, and then technology director, of the award-winning global politics magazine openDemocracy.
+During her time with openDemocracy she helped launch the China environment website chinadialogue.net – the world’s first truly bilingual blog – along with editor Isabel Hilton.

-In 2007, Becky joined fledgling digital rights advocacy organisation the Open Rights Group, as its first full time Executive Director.
-Over the next two years, she developed the organisation, taking it from a group at the fringes of political life to one very much at the centre, and more than tripling its income from individual supporters and grant-giving bodies.
-During this time, she made frequent radio and television appearances and was quoted in every broadsheet and tabloid in Britain.
+In 2007, Becky joined then-fledgling digital rights advocacy organisation the Open Rights Group, as its first full time Executive Director.
+During the two years she did this job, she made frequent radio and television appearances and was quoted in every broadsheet and tabloid in Britain.
 Her proudest moment was unveiling a giant picture of Gordon Brown made out of CCTV cameras on Parliament Square, although changing UK policy on electronic voting and communications surveillance also felt good.

-For a while, Becky appeared as a regular presenter of Little Atoms, a radio show about ideas of the Enlightenment that is broadcast on London’s Resonance 104.4.
+In between these startling lapses into salaried employment, as well as ploughing her furrow as a writer and raising a couple of children, Becky has consulted for NGOs, media companies and major grant-giving foundations, and played clarinet in the Brighton-based post-punk anarcho-folk band Pog.
+For a while, Becky appeared alongside Neil Denny as a regular presenter of Little Atoms, a radio show about ideas of the Enlightenment that is broadcast on London’s Resonance 104.4.
 Audio is the killer app of the digital age, and she hopes one day to return to this kind of work.